Al-Shafi-Github/NSU-Job-Scopes/README.md

-# NSU-Job-Scopes is a Online Job and Intern portal only for NSU Students.
+<p> NSU-Job-Scopes is a Online Job and Intern portal only for NSU Students.
 Here they can create account and post for jobs, based on their location.
-Different profile systems for both Employee and Employers.
+Different profile systems for both Employee and Employers. </p>